Ricardo Ferretti: Mexico national team

-Ferretti served as interim manager of the Mexico national team on three separate occasions, overseeing a total of eleven matches.
+Ferretti served as interim manager of the Mexico national team on three occasions, overseeing eleven matches.
 Despite repeated efforts by the Mexican Football Federation to appoint him as the permanent head coach, Ferretti consistently declined the offer.

 His first interim appointment occurred in June 1993, when he stepped in as head coach for a friendly match against Costa Rica, temporarily replacing Miguel Mejía Barón.

 The second instance was in August 2015, following the unexpected departure of Miguel Herrera.
 He faced Trinidad & Tobago, Argentina, and Panama in friendly matches, and triumphed over the United States in the 2015 CONCACAF Cup to qualify for the 2017 FIFA Confederations Cup.

 Ferretti’s third interim role took place in August 2018, when he managed the national team for a series of friendly matches, including contests against Uruguay, the United States, Costa Rica, Chile, and Argentina.